seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 </body>
 ```

-When the user visits:
+Suppose the user visits:

 ```text
 /about
 ```

-and `about/page.tsx` contains:
+And `about/page.tsx` contains:

 ```tsx
 export default function AboutPage() {